-The students are introduced formally to meters and poetic structures.
+The students are introduced formally to metres and poetic structures.
 These are used as a foundation to explore specific experiences of wish, wonder, surprise, fear, anger, and other soul moods.
 The natural mood swings of adolescence are worked with using these poetic structures allowing students to shape their inner experiences and to articulate them in a new way.

 - Square Roots

 The experience of algebra brings simple, logical structures into more complex problem solving.
-The students continue to work with plane geometry, often focused on the geometry of triangles and the laws of construction in regard to the various kinds of geometrical centers.
+The students continue to work with plane geometry, often focused on the geometry of triangles and the laws of construction in regard to the various kinds of geometrical centres.
 Constructions become increasingly demanding both technically and cognitively.
 Accuracy is essential in both thinking and technique.
 This practice gives the children confidence in their growing capacities.

 - Inorganic Chemistry